wlindley/sotm-sync/README.md

 ##Running the Application
 1. Open a bash prompt, cd into `server`, and execute `npm start`
 1. Open another bash prompt, cd into `client`, and execute `au run --watch`
+1. Open a web browser and point to `localhost`

 ##Running Tests
 - Client